COVID-19: Unemployment Claims

 If you are not available or willing to accept suitable work, you could be disqualified for benefits, unless you have good cause.
 Some examples of good cause include having no childcare (and you have tried other options including asking for a different work schedule), being over 65, or having a serious health condition (PDF).

 If there is an eligibility issue on your certification, we may schedule a determination interview with you.
 You will be notified of the date and time by mail and will receive sample questions we may ask.
 Be ready to accept a call during the time listed on the notice.
 Your caller ID may show “St of CA EDD” or the UI Customer Service number 1-800-300-5616.
 We will identify ourselves as an EDD representative and will know your EDD Customer Account Number.

 Usually, it will take about a week after you certify to receive your first benefit payment.
 With the large amount of claims we are processing, there may be delays.
-If you chose to receive payments on an EDD Debit CardSM, Bank of America will mail you a card once payments are available.
+If you chose to receive payments on a debit card, Bank of America will mail you a card once payments are available.

-If you received Unemployment Insurance, Disability Insurance, or Paid Family Leave benefits on an EDD Debit Card in the last three years, you will receive your benefit payments on that same card.
+If you received Unemployment Insurance, Disability Insurance, or Paid Family Leave benefits on a debit card in the last three years, you will receive your benefit payments on that same card.
 If your card has expired, a new card will automatically be sent to you once funds are available.
 If you received a card before 2015, you must request a new one.
-For more information, including how to replace a lost card, visit EDD Debit Card.
+For more information, including how to replace a lost card, visit Debit Card.

-Payment information is updated daily and is available through your UI Online account or by calling the UI Self-Service Phone Line at 1-866-333-4606.
+Payment information is updated daily and is available through your UI Online account or by calling the Unemployment Self-Service Phone Line at 1-866-333-4606.